 Landscape photography is the art of capturing the beauty of the natural world.
-Some people use it to express their creativity.
-Others document the world around them.
+Some people use it to express their creativity, while others document the world around them.
 This has led to a debate about whether landscape photography is an authentic art form.

 Addressing the Counterarguments